Fraud Blocker

 Does It Matter Why The Tree Fell?

-Yes.
-Home insurance policies include coverage for fallen trees, but that coverage depends on a number of factors like what caused the tree to fall and what kind of damage resulted.
+Absolutely.
+Home insurance policies cover fallen trees, but that coverage depends on several factors.
+What caused the tree to fall?
+What kind of damage resulted?

 Important note: Property insurance will not cover loss or damage caused by negligence or a maintenance-related issue.

-If My Property Is Damaged, Does It Matter Whose Property The Tree Falls From?
+Does It Matter Whose Property The Tree Falls From If The Damage Is To My Property?

 No, it doesn’t matter whose property the tree falls from.
-If your property is damaged, your insurance provider will pay to repair the damage to your house.
+If there is damage to your property, your provider will pay the cost of repairing associated damages.

-What Happens If The Tree Fell From My Neighbour's Property?
+What Happens If A Tree Falls From My Neighbour's Property?

-If a tree falls from your neighbour’s property, you can claim your insurance as long as the cause of the damage is covered.
-If a tree falls because of rotting or because it’s dead, your home insurance may not cover the damage.
-But you may be able to file a liability claim on your neighbour’s home insurance.
+If a tree falls from your neighbour’s property, you can still claim on your insurance policy if the cause of the damage is covered.
+If a tree falls because of rotting, or because it’s dead, your home insurance may not cover the damage.
+But you may be able to file a liability claim against your neighbour’s home insurance policy.

 What If A Tree From My Property Damages My Neighbour’s House?

-You are only responsible if the tree fell because of neglect on your part (like if you let the tree rot or failed to remove a dead tree).
-If a tree falls for any other reason, you’ll be covered.
-Your neighbour will just need to open the claim through their property insurance.
+It depends!
+If the tree fell due to neglect on your part (for example if you let the tree rot or failed to remove a dead tree), then that’s on you (not your insurance policy) to pay for.
+However, if a tree falls for any other reason, your coverage will take care of it.
+Your neighbour will need to open the claim through their property insurance.

 What If A Tree From My Property Damages Someone’s Vehicle?